 LPN to RN Bridge Programs in Florida

 If you’re currently a licensed practical nurse in Florida, you could be just one year away from becoming a registered nurse.
 This state is home to many bridge programs that strive to help more LPNs reach their goal of becoming RNs.
 With an RN degree, you may be able to apply for more demanding positions in clinics, hospitals and nursing homes.
-Check out the best LPN to RN programs in Florida by clicking on the schools in the featured school box, below, or using the quick search box to find programs that meet your preferences.
+Check out the best FL LPN to RN programs by clicking on the nursing schools in Florida featured below, or using the quick search box to find programs that meet your preferences.